bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 # Passing Parameters to Components

-bUnit comes with a bunch of ways to pass parameters to components.
+bUnit comes with a number of ways to pass parameters to components under test:

-In Razor-based tests, those written in `.razor` files, passing parameters is exactly the same as in your normal Blazor pages and components.
+1. In Razor-based tests - those written in `.razor` files - passing parameters is exactly the same as in your normal Blazor pages and components.
+Just declare the component and assign values to its parameters.

-For C#-based test code, help is needed.
-This comes as:
+2. For C#-based test code, bUnit provides a few ways to make it easy to pass parameters:

-- Loosely typed factory methods
-- Simple tuple-based syntax, i.e. `(name, value)`
+  - Loosely typed factory methods and simple tuple-based syntax, i.e. `(name, value)`
-- Strongly typed builder (still experimental)
+  - Strongly typed builder (preferred in most cases)

 There are two methods in bUnit that allows passing parameters in C#-based test code:

-- `RenderComponent` on the test context
+- `RenderComponent` method on the test context, that is used to render a component initially.
-- `SetParametersAndRender` on a rendered component
+- `SetParametersAndRender` method on a rendered component, that is used to pass new parameters to an already rendered component.

 In the following sub sections, we will show both C# and Razor-based test code, just click between them using the tabs.